Skip to Main Content

 How to Avoid Hot Roots: Don’t worry—you don’t have to be a professional colorist to avoid getting hot roots.
 We swear it’s easy!
 Most people start coloring their hair by applying the hair color to the top of their head first, but you actually want to apply the lighter color to the ends first, as the ends require a longer processing time.
 Then mix fresh hair color and apply to the roots only, gradually massaging the color all over from your roots to ends, leaving it on for the entire processing time.
 Please remember that you should only apply hair color in this manner if you have never colored your hair before, and are using a lighter shade than your natural hair color, or are using a bright, vivid shade.

-How Do I Fix Hot Roots?
+How Do I Fix Hot Roots And Get Rid of Hot Roots?

-If you’re reading this section because you already have hot roots—deep breaths, we can help.
-How to fix hot roots depends on the starting point of your hair color, and what shade you are trying to achieve.
 On dark hair, hot roots can be corrected by using a darker shade to balance the color at your roots.
 If you are blonde and have hot roots, you are most likely not getting the amount of lift you need to get past the warmth that is exposed in the natural stages of lifting.
 In some cases, using a hair toner may be enough to correct it.
 However, if you have hot roots that need correcting, call or chat with our Color Crew.
 They will take a look and recommend the best way to correct it, personalized just for you.
 Or, if you’re near a Madison Reed Hair Color Bar, stop by for a free hair color consultation.
 Either way, we are here to help!

 Although it’s one of the most common hair coloring problems, hot roots is also one of the easiest problems to avoid when using the tips above.
 With these tips, your roots may not be “hot,” but they will actually good, and YOU will look hot.